scala/docs.scala-lang/_overviews/scala-book/oop-pizza-example.md

 - [github.com/alvinj/HelloScalaExamples](https://github.com/alvinj/HelloScalaExamples)

 To compile this project it will help to either (a) use IntelliJ IDEA or Eclipse, or (b) know how to use the [Scala Build Tool](http://www.scala-sbt.org).

-{::comment}
-TODO: link to the sbt lessons in this book
-For information on getting started with SBT, see my tutorial, [How to compile, run, and package a Scala project with SBT](alvinalexander.com/scala/sbt-how-to-compile-run-package-scala-project).
-{:/comment}